Isnubi/python-wifi-password-finder/README.md

 Launch the **WLAN Password Finder** by double-clicking on the `main.py` file.

 If you want to do a manual scan of all the networks, launch the `manual_scan.py` file.

+You can also use the executable files, in the [release](https://github.com/Isnubi/python-wifi-password-finder/releases) section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>